Receive Exclusive Discount Codes straight to your inbox!*

 Chloe returns for follow-up three months later, after completing a second course of antibiotics.
 Her mother is worried because Chloe continues to suffer from intermittent ear pain, and her hearing has not fully recovered.
 Examination reveals a retracted tympanic membrane with signs of attic perforation on the right side.
 Chloe’s mother also reports that Chloe has had trouble keeping up with her peers in speech development and often seems to struggle with understanding instructions.
 What is the best long-term management approach to prevent further complications and improve hearing?

-Two months later, Liam returns to Dr. Chen for follow-up.
+Two months later, Liam returns for follow-up.
 His parents report he has had one mild episode of ear pain since starting the prophylactic amoxicillin, which resolved without additional treatment.
 However, they’ve noticed Liam has developed loose stools and a rash on his trunk.
 On examination, Liam has a maculopapular rash on his chest and back.
 His otoscopic exam is unremarkable.
 What is the most likely diagnosis?

 After discontinuing the prophylactic amoxicillin, Liam’s rash and diarrhea resolve.
 However, three weeks later, he develops another episode of acute otitis media.
 Dr. Chen decides to refer Liam to an ENT specialist for further evaluation.
 The ENT performs a nasopharyngoscopy which reveals moderately enlarged adenoids.
 What is the best confirmatory investigation to guide further management?